turingschool/md_launch_curriculum/Mod1/Lessons/Week1/datatypesAndVariables.md

 ### Long

-There may be some cases when you need to store a number that is larger than 2.1Billion.
-For these situations you can use **long** instead of int.
+There may be some cases when you need to store a number that is larger than 2.1 Billion.
+For these situations, you can use **long** instead of int.

 ```c#
 long anUncommonlyLargeNumber = 3462790410255L